 - Virtu Financial Inc (New York, U.S.A)

-In case you are looking to develop a career in the quantitative trading domain, EPAT is the best suited algorithmic trading course for you.
+Note: In case you are looking to develop a career in the quantitative trading domain, EPAT is the best suited algo trading course for you.
 EPAT offers the most comprehensive curriculum which is taught by leading industry practitioners and experts.
 Once completed, you get access to life-time career assistance.

 This section is especially important for those traders who wish to set up their own High-Frequency desk.
 Basically, you require a number of things we have listed down here, and they are: